 We have created a toolkit to help you promote your Designated collections.
 It can supplement resources provided by communications colleagues, and provides easy-to-follow tips and templates.

 Designation development fund

-Designation development funding will support projects that improve museum collections for the benefit of audiences, developing greater public understanding and engagement, while at the same time increasing sustainability.
-It will also support museums to share best practice with other organisations across the sector.
+Designation development funding supports projects that improve museum collections for the benefit of audiences, developing greater public understanding and engagement, while at the same time increasing sustainability.
+It also supports museums to share best practice with other organisations across the sector.